 To ski moguls well you have to be able to get a real feel for what you are doing, and be able to attack the moguls with confidence whatever they are like.
 This is the supreme ski discipline and can only be achieved through practice.
 To ski through moguls you should have mastered short turns (see #1).

-Nik’s Tip: Use the ‚up force‘ of the bump to gently turn your skis around it.
+Nik’s tip: Use the "up force" of the bump to gently turn your skis around it.
 As your skis reach each bump, let your knees compress upwards towards your chest.
 You do this by turning your feet downhill after cresting the bump.
-This is called the „absorption technique“.
+This is called the absorption technique.
 Keep your legs close together and ski in the troughs between two moguls.
 Start off by making downhill absorption turns on small moguls on easy slopes and then make them on bigger moguls on gradually steeper slopes.

 7. Common Mistakes

-Nik’s Tip: If you shift your center of mass backwards you will soon find your muscles and legs talking back to you.
+Nik’s tip: If you shift your center of mass backwards you will soon find your muscles and legs talking back to you.
 Using a tall stance by keeping your legs long reduces the need for crouching and/or substantial absorption or extension movements, which means that you will experience much less fatigue when skiing.
 Your weight should be forward so that your shins push on the front of the ski boots and the skis press evenly into the snow.
 A useful exercise is to ski with your hands forward.
-Many skiers lean up the hill (inclination) at the end of a turn, which results in an unstable situation because their balance is on the inside, uphill ski rather than on the outside, downhill ski.
-At every turn, imagine you have to press a red button on the outside of the turn.
-The body should be looking over the downhill ski, with the shoulders at the same angle as the tips of the skis.
-Twisting the upper body is often a more subconscious mistake that people don’t really realise that they are doing.
-To avoid this twisting, the inner shoulder has to turn more.

 8. Powder Skiing

 Gliding through fresh powder is undoubtedly the finest feeling on skis if you know what you’re doing!
-The following powder tips are intended to help you master the art of cruising through the ‚deep stuff‘.
+The following powder tips are intended to help you master the art of cruising through the deep stuff.

 9. Off-Piste/Backcountry Safety Tips